 Don't pick up tuna packed in water by accident!

 Pasta with Tuna and Tomato Sauce

 1/2 cup ricotta cheese

 Melt the butter in a medium pot over medium heat and add the can of tomatoes, including the juice.
 Simmer gently, partially covered, for 30 minutes.

-Pour off the excess oil from the tuna can and stir the tuna into the tomato sauce.
-Add the ricotta cheese, and add salt to taste.
-Turn off the heat.
-Mix the sauce with the pasta in a large bowl.
-Mix in the basil.
+Pour off the excess oil from the can of tuna and stir the tuna into the tomato sauce.
+Stir in the ricotta cheese and add salt to taste.

 Add the tomato sauce and basil to the drained pasta; stirring well.
 Sprinkle shredded mozzarella over top and broil until melted and browned, about 5 minutes.